nopnop2002/esp-mesh-lite-examples/mesh_mqtt_client/README.md

 # mesh_mqtt_client
 MQTT client for esp-mesh-lite.
 Every node acts as an mqtt client.
+All nodes have the same IP address.
+Every node has a different local port.
 ```
 +-----------+                      +----------+
 |           |<---(mqtt publish)----|   root   |